Information and Registration for Players

 - Help teach good sportsmanship.
 Encourage players to cheer on their teammates and congratulate the other team for a game well played!

-That’s it!
 At this age, you don’t need to be a professional soccer player to coach your child’s team.
 In fact, it’s completely okay if you’ve never played soccer before.
-It’s more about teaching kids how to be a team player (taking turns on the field, passing and sharing the ball, cheering for their teammates).
+The goal is for everyone to have fun at this level.
+These leagues are designed to provide all players with lots of opportunity to touch the ball in a positive environment.
+They are designed to expose young children to the basics of dribbling, passing and shooting.
+It’s more about teaching kids how to be a team player.

 Canada Soccer Grassroots Coaching Course